mjbradvica/ClearDomain/README.md

 - :seedling: Compact and straightforward API (3 classes and 3 interfaces)
 - :muscle: Flexible to your needs
 - :house: Reliable, consistent behavior
-- :minidisc: Works with ADO.NET, Dapper, EF, and MongoDB
+- :minidisc: Works with ADO.NET, Dapper, EF, Redis, and MongoDB
 - :detective: ASP.NET Identity support

 ## Table of Contents